Smootw12/medium-clone/README.md

+## Bio

+I am a computer science student attending the fourth year of high school. 🎓🇮🇹 I'm Italian, and I have a strong passion for building things, especially abstract creations that, once constructed, seem almost magical. ✨🧙‍♂️ In addition to my love for coding and problem-solving, I possess strong communication and teamwork skills, making me an ideal candidate for companies looking for a versatile and creative individual to join their team. 🤝💼

+I am also eager to learn and have a tremendous potential, ready to take on new challenges and expand my knowledge. 🚀💡

+## How To Run

+This was made with an older version of Sanity CMS.
+You have to install the node-modules of the sub project sanitymedium

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).